richtastic/ff/src/voronoi/wiki/index.md

 ## Fortune Algorithm
 ![Fortune 1](./images/fortune_definition.png "Fortune 1")
 <br/>
-Fortune's Algorithm (Steve Fortune 1986) is an optimal process for producing a voronoi diagram (graph) from a set of input site on the 2D plane.
+Fortune's Algorithm (Steve Fortune 1986) is an optimal process for producing a voronoi diagram (graph) from a set of input sites in the 2D plane.
 The process can move from left-right, or up-down, but is assumed here to be top-down.
 <br/>
 **Sweep Line**: A common directrix used by all the arcs in the wavefront.
 It continuously moves top-down, where all sites above this line have been processed and all sites below await potential evaluation.
 <br/>
-**Wavefront**: The set of arcs defined by the lowest points of all parabolas with focuses of sites above the sweep line.
-(AKA Beach Line)
+**Wavefront (Beach Line)**: The set of arcs defined by the lowest points over all parabolas (of sites above the sweep line).
 <br/>
 **Site Event (Split)**: An input site before being processed - the site's location is defined as the site's position.
 <br/>